 Andretti Karting has evolved into much more than go karts.
+There’s plenty of challenging obstacle courses, 7D video games and delicious AF food.
 If it has been a while since you’ve been to Andretti, here’s a preview of what you can expect.

 Andretti Karting Marietta Food:

 Having been to places like Dave and Buster’s and found the food unimpressive, I didn’t have high hopes for Andretti’s chef inspired menu.
 The menu features, wings, pizzas, burgers and other items like salmon and ribs too.

 For starters, we ordered two kinds of wings: mild and sweet jalapeno, plus the Margherita pizza.
 The wings were devoured quite fast, though we had a hard time discerning between which was which flavor.
 As for the pizza, Andretti Karting Marietta even has a brick oven for cooking pizzas, rendering the pizza pretty flawless and lovely quality toppings.

 My dining companions had no complaints about their salad or chicken fajitas.
 While I was tempted by the Philly Cheesesteak, I couldn’t resist the Angry Italian burger, topped with spicy Italian sausage and provolone.
 It was thick and juicy, but a little more done than I’d have liked.
 However, I did like the care they took to make sure the sausage was patty-shapped to fit the burger and bun.

 The best thing we ate that evening were the St. Louis Ribs prepared on the Big Green Egg.
 Did you know that Andretti Karting had an entire section of items prepared on the egg?
 Oh my gosh, the flavor of these ribs!